lah7/gtk3-classic/README.md

 Currently, these are packaged in the AUR as [`gtk3-classic`](https://aur.archlinux.org/packages/gtk3-classic/), which is based on the official [`gtk3`](https://archlinux.org/packages/extra/x86_64/gtk3/) package.
+Use an AUR helper (such as `yay`) to install the package(s):

+    yay -S gtk3-classic lib32-gtk3-classic

-This package is compiled without examples or tests.
+This package does not include examples or tests.

 If you've previously installed `gtk3-mushrooms`, switch to this new package.